LanternMC/load/README.md

 # Lantern Load

 Lantern Load provides a simple implementation of version resolution intended to allow data packs and their dependencies to load in a controllable order.
-It is currently used by the [AESTD] project, and in the future will be used by the [Phi] project.
-This library is dedicated to the public domain and contains no branding, so it is a simple addition to any data pack that requires dependencies and wishes to be compatible with the greater data pack ecosystem.
+Projects that depend on this library include [AESTD], [Gamemode 4], and [PlayerDB].

+This project is released under the [BSD 0-Clause License](LICENSE), which in short means you can do anything you want with or without attribution.
+If you are familiar with the MIT License, this license is that but even more permissive.
+This licensing choice permits you to use the repository's contents for any purpose--commercial or non-commercial, open source or not--with nothing expected in return.
+It is our hope that this promotes innovation across the wider data pack ecosystem.

 ## Usage
 1. Copy the `load` and `minecraft` directories from `Load/data/` into your datapack's `data` folder.
 The copied in `load.json` should now call `#load:__init`.